chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

   forall (i,j) in zip(AssocDom, RegDom) do ...

 In which order indices would be yielded from either domain is a bit unclear.
-However user must be aware of unordered nature of associative domains, therefore shouldn't write such code if specific ordering is desired.
+However, user must be aware of unordered nature of associative domains, therefore shouldn't write such code if specific ordering is desired.
 When I read this code all I can interpret is that *some* associative indices will be matched with regular indices.

 In that sense, implementation and sematic-wise, I do not see any difference when ``idxType`` s are some or different.